On {\lambda}-backbone coloring of cliques with tree backbones in linear time: Introduction

-The $\lambda$-backbone coloring problem was studies for several classes of graphs, for example split graphs \cite{broersma2009backbone}, planar graphs \cite{havet2014circular}, complete graphs \cite{janczewski2015computational}, and for several classes of backbones: matchings and disjoint stars \cite{broersma2009backbone}, bipartite graphs \cite{janczewski2015computational} and forests \cite{havet2014circular}.
-For a special case $\lambda = 2$ it was also studies for may other cases e.g. triangle-free graphs with tree backbones \cite{mivskuf2009backbone}, outerplanar graphs with matching backbones \cite{araujo2019backbone} and general graphs with bounded degree backbones \cite{mivskuf2010backbone} or with tree and path backbones \cite{broersma2007backbone}.
+The $\lambda$-backbone coloring problem was studied for several classes of graphs, for example split graphs \cite{broersma2009backbone}, planar graphs \cite{havet2014circular}, complete graphs \cite{janczewski2015computational}, and for several classes of backbones: matchings and disjoint stars \cite{broersma2009backbone}, bipartite graphs \cite{janczewski2015computational} and forests \cite{havet2014circular}.
+For a special case $\lambda = 2$ it was also studied for many other cases e.g. triangle-free graphs with tree backbones \cite{mivskuf2009backbone}, outerplanar graphs with matching backbones \cite{araujo2019backbone} and general graphs with bounded degree backbones \cite{mivskuf2010backbone} or with tree and path backbones \cite{broersma2007backbone}.

 In this paper, we turn our attention to the special case when the graph is complete (denoted $K_n$) and its backbone is a (nonempty) tree or a forest (which we will denote by $T$ and $F$, respectively).
 Note that it has a natural interpretation as a labeling problem: how to assign different labels to all vertices such that on every backbone edge the difference between labels is at least $\lambda$.
 This description draws a comparison e.g. to $L(k, 1)$-labeling problem (see e.g. \cite{calamoneri2011h} for a survey), where the colors of any two adjacent vertices have to differ by at least $k$ and the colors of any two vertices within distance $2$ have to be distinct.